-Several civilizations — in China, India, Egypt, Central America and Mesopotamia — contributed to mathematics as we know it today.
-The Sumerians were the first people to develop a counting system.
-Mathematicians developed arithmetic, which includes basic operations, multiplication, fractions and square roots.
-The Sumerians' system passed through the Akkadian Empire to the Babylonians around 300 B.C.
-Six hundred years later, in America, the Mayans developed elaborate calendar systems and were skilled astronomers.
-About this time, the concept of zero was developed.
+This was based on using the bones in the fingers to count and then use as sets, according to Georges Ifrah in his book "The Universal History Of Numbers (opens in new tab)" (John Wiley & Sons, 2000).
+From these systems we have the basis of arithmetic, which includes basic operations of addition, multiplication, division, fractions and square roots.
+Wilder explained that the Sumerians' system passed through the Akkadian Empire to the Babylonians around 300 B.C.
+Six hundred years later, in Central America, the Maya developed elaborate calendar systems and were skilled astronomers.
+About this time, the concept of zero was developed in India.

 Development of calculus

 In the anticipation stage, mathematicians attempted to use techniques that involved infinite processes to find areas under curves or maximize certain qualities.
-In the development stage, Newton and Leibniz brought these techniques together through the derivative and integral.
-Though their methods were not always logically sound, mathematicians in the 18th century took on the rigorization stage, and were able to justify them and create the final stage of calculus.
+In the development stage, Newton and Leibniz brought these techniques together through the derivative (the curve of mathematical function) and integral (the area under the curve).
+Though their methods were not always logically sound, mathematicians in the 18th century took on the rigorization stage and were able to justify their methods and create the final stage of calculus.
 Today, we define the derivative and integral in terms of limits.

-In contrast to calculus, which is a type of continuous mathematics, other mathematicians have taken a more theoretical approach.
-Discrete mathematics is the branch of math that deals with objects that can assume only distinct, separated value.
-Discrete objects can be characterized by integers, whereas continuous objects require real numbers.
+In contrast to calculus, which is a type of continuous mathematics (dealing with real numbers), other mathematicians have taken a more theoretical approach.
+Discrete mathematics is the branch of math that deals with objects that can assume only distinct, separated value, as mathematician and computer scientist Richard Johnsonbaugh explained in "Discrete Mathematics (opens in new tab)" (Pearson, 2017).
+Discrete objects can be characterized by integers, rather than real numbers.
 Discrete mathematics is the mathematical language of computer science, as it includes the study of algorithms.
-Fields of discrete mathematics include combinatorics, graph theory, and the theory of computation.(opens in new tab)
+Fields of discrete mathematics include combinatorics, graph theory and the theory of computation.(opens in new tab)

-People often wonder what relevance mathematicians serve today.
-In a modern world, math such as applied mathematics is not only relevant, it's crucial.
-Applied mathematics is the branches of mathematics that are involved in the study of the physical, biological, or sociological world.
-The idea of applied math is to create a group of methods that solve problems in science.
-Modern areas of applied math include mathematical physics, mathematical biology, control theory, aerospace engineering, and math finance.
-Not only does applied math solve problems, but it also discovers new problems or develops new engineering disciplines.
-Applied mathematicians require expertise in many areas of math and science, physical intuition, common sense, and collaboration.
-The common approach in applied math is to build a mathematical model of a phenomenon, solve the model, and develop recommendations for performance improvement.
+"The goal of applied mathematics is to establish the connections between separate academic fields," wrote Alain Goriely in "Applied Mathematics: A Very Short Introduction (opens in new tab)" (Oxford University Press, 2018).
+Modern areas of applied math include mathematical physics, mathematical biology, control theory, aerospace engineering and math finance.
+Not only does applied math solve problems, but it also discovers new problems or develops new engineering disciplines, Goriely added.
+The common approach in applied math is to build a mathematical model of a phenomenon, solve the model and develop recommendations for performance improvement.

-These abstract problems and technicalities are what pure mathematics attempts to solve, and these attempts have led to major discoveries for mankind, including the Universal Turing Machine, theorized by Alan Turing in 1937.
-The Universal Turing Machine, which began as an abstract idea, later laid the groundwork for the development of the modern computer.
+These abstract problems and technicalities are what pure mathematics attempts to solve, and these attempts have led to major discoveries for humankind, including the universal Turing machine, theorized by Alan Turing in 1937.
+This machine, which began as an abstract idea, later laid the groundwork for the development of modern computers.
 Pure mathematics is abstract and based in theory, and is thus not constrained by the limitations of the physical world.